donaldRwilliams/BGGM/README.md

 <img src="man/figures/README-unnamed-chunk-13-1.png" width="60%" style="display: block; margin: auto;" />

 This shows the central idea behind the region of practical equivalence, which is highlighted in grey.
 Ideally only a few contrasts would be examined in light of a guiding theory.
+To this end, the option may be removed altogether from **BGGM**.

 Prediction
 ----------